islamamirul/shape_texture_neuron/README.md

 #  Data Preparation
 **Stylized PASCAL VOC 2012 Preparation**

-1. Download the PASCAL VOC 2012 dataset from official website
+1. Download the PASCAL VOC 2012 dataset from official website.

 2. Run the following script to generate the stylized voc 2012 dataset